slakpi/piwx/README.md

     # Airport METAR display cycle time in seconds.
     cycletime=5;

-With LED support enabled, `piwx` will drive a 50-LED WS281x strip to display flight categories at select airports.
+With LED support enabled, PiWx will drive a 50-LED WS281x strip to display flight categories at select airports.
 The `led<num>` option assigns an airport to a LED where `<num>` is a number between 1 and 50 inclusive.